-Particularly in the District like Murshidabad where male persons of the family used to migrate themselves in different part of the States and country for the construction works particularly as mason, this type of small scale industry is largely dependent on female members of the family.
-So, here is an effort is done to assess the participation of rural women in different activities of Sericulture.
+Particularly in the District like Murshidabad where male persons of the family migrate themselves in different part of the States and country for the construction works mostly as mason, this type of small scale industry is largely dependent on female members of the family.
+So here an effort is done to assess the participation of rural women in different activities of Sericulture.
 This study also focuses on employment generation of rural women in Sericulture.